rwcarlsen/swarmtest/README.md

 I have some scripts and data for plotting.  `jega-ans#.dat` files contain # evaluations at each iteration vs best objective from each of the 4 scenarios from the DAKOTA JEGA solver.
-To see plots of dakota evaluation convergence vs PSwarm, run:
+To see plots of dakota evaluation convergence vs my PSwarm, vs my improved PSwarm (with projection) run:

 ```
-./converge [swarmdb-file] [corresponding-jega-ans#.dat-file]
+gnuplot converge-all.gp
 ```

-The pswarm database files for each run are in the pswarm-ans.tar.gz file.
+The data for this plot are contained in three sets of files that contain best objective achieved vs # function evaluations for each of 3 solvers/configs on each of my 4 ans optimization scenarios:

+* `jega-ans#.dat`: DAKOTA JEGA solver
+* `converge#.dat`: my PSwarm solver
+* `converge#-new.dat`: my PSwarm solver with feasible projection